H-1B Cap Exempt Visas: How They Work and Who Qualifies

 The offered position must be a specialty occupation, meaning it requires specialized knowledge and at least a bachelor's degree in a specific field.
 Examples include engineering, data analysis, teaching, and scientific research.

-The H‑1B employee must hold the required degree or equivalent experience.
-If the role supports the exempt entity’s core purpose, such as teaching at a university or conducting research at a government lab in Washington, it typically qualifies.
+The H-1B cap-exempt employee must hold the required degree or equivalent experience.
+If the role supports the exempt entity's core purpose, such as teaching at a university or conducting research at a government lab in Washington, it typically qualifies.

 If the employee will work at a third-party site, the employer must prove that the work directly supports the exempt institution's mission.